 SevenGen Indigenous Youth Energy Summit

-The 2021 SevenGen Indigenous Youth Energy Summit aims to increase awareness, create pathways to education, and foster sustainable partnership development between Indigenous youth, communities, and organizations as it relates to Indigenous ideologies of the earth.
-SevenGen commits to empowering both Indigenous youth and energy kin to continue improving connections and understandings for a shared energy vision.
-To sustainably and responsibly impact the global economy and energy landscape, we must include Indigenous ideology for the greater health of all entities on earth.
+The SevenGen Indigenous Youth Energy Summit is dedicated to raising awareness, building pathways to education, and nurturing sustainable partnerships between Indigenous youth, communities, and organizations in alignment with Indigenous-earth ideologies.
+SevenGen is committed to empowering both Indigenous youth and energy kin to foster enhanced connections and shared energy visions.
+By incorporating Indigenous ideology, we can responsibly and sustainably impact the global economy and energy landscape for the greater health of all entities on earth.

 Why SevenGen?